ELECTION STEAL

 He still wore the treasured necklace but looking down at the gold pendant he saw the picture had disappeared.

-Fred then had a strange and foreboding feeling, that somehow, he had come across the last of the creationists, they had been waiting for change that would never come, and he began to understand they were the ones that had first conceived, and built, an earthly paradise, called Earth.
+Fred then had a strange and foreboding feeling, that somehow, he had come across the last of the creationists, they had been waiting for change that would never come, and he began to understand they were the ones that had first conceived, and built, a paradise, called Earth.

 Then things had gone wrong, human beings appeared, and slowly began to waste, pollute, and decimate the very home they lived in, something had gone awry, they were like no other species alive, intent on fulfilling their own destiny of destruction, and that of every other living thing around them.